 New Surgeon Brings Expertise to CURE Malawi

-Dr. Dorothy Bbaale is something of a trailblazer.
+Dr. Dorothy Bbaale is somewhat of a trailblazer.

 “There is a great and dire need for more reconstructive surgeons,” Dr. Dorothy says.
 “The chance to heal children is the greatest joy of my life—and the chance to do it here at CURE Malawi is a dream come true.”

 Dr. Dorothy Bbaale checks on a patient at CURE Malawi.